 As a student at Evergreen, you'll select from programs like the ones listed here to build your own education.
 While there are no specific course requirements, you can choose to develop an Area of Emphasis with help from advisors and faculty.

-- Botany: Plants and People (Freshmen - Senior)
+- Marine Biology and Maritime Literature (Freshmen - Senior)

 - Mediaworks: Signifying Power and Difference on Screen(s) (Sophomore - Senior)

 - Undergraduate Projects in Critical and Creative Practices (Sophomore - Senior)

 - Unpacking Counter Narratives: Examining Multiple Perspectives and Diverse Voices (Sophomore - Senior)

 - Books and Silences: Samuel Beckett and Book Arts

 - Face of the Other: Levinas, Postmodern Ethics, and Jewish Thought